Content

 1. How will the funding be allocated?

 In order to allocate funding for selected districts with lower counts of unfilled teaching positions, the proposed awards use three different base funding levels determined by the count of reported unfilled teaching positions in each selected district.
-Selected districts with more than 11 unfilled teaching positions receive a base funding level of $200,000, selected districts with between six and ten reported unfilled teaching positions receive a base funding level of $125,000, and selected districts with fewer than six unfilled teaching positions receive a base funding level of $75,000.
+Selected districts with more than 11 unfilled teaching positions receive a base funding level of $200,000, selected districts with between six and 10 reported unfilled teaching positions receive a base funding level of $125,000, and selected districts with fewer than six unfilled teaching positions receive a base funding level of $75,000.

 In addition to base funding, each selected district receives a variable funding level determined by awarding $8,582.20 per reported unfilled teaching position.
-The total proposed funding for each selected district is equal to their base funding plus the specific variable funding calculated based on unfilled positions reported by that district.
+The total proposed funding for each selected district is equal to its base funding plus the specific variable funding calculated based on unfilled positions reported by that district.
 Two examples are shown below.

 Chicago Public Schools reported 1,094 unfilled teaching positions, so that allocation would calculated as follows.